Restoring Free-flowing Rivers in Europe

 2. Why Remove Dams?

 While the exact number is not yet known, it is estimated that there are more than 1 million stream barriers in Europe.
 Many still serve vital functions, like water supply, and flood risk reduction.
-However, it is estimated that tens of thousands are no longer in use, nearing the end of their design life, and in need of review to assess whether decommissioning is an economically and environmentally effective path forward.
+However, it is estimated that tens of thousands are no longer in use, nearing the end of their design life, and in need of review to assess whether decommissioning and removal is an economically and environmentally effective path forward.

 Over the past 25 years, led by countries including France, Spain, Sweden, Finland, Estonia and the United Kingdom, preliminary findings show that more than 4,500 dam, weir and barrier removals have been implemented in Europe.